DL 248

 The Right to Listen

-I need to first start this issue by indicating that we’ve experienced another night of protests as outrage over George Floyd’s death spreads around the globe.
-We will discuss more of this in upcoming issues, but this week I will focus on the events unfolding in the battle between President Trump & social media.
+I need to first start this issue by indicating that we've experienced another night of protests as outrage over George Floyd's death spreads around the globe.
+We will discuss more of this in upcoming issues, but this week I will focus on the events unfolding in the battle between President Trump and social media.

 In previous issues, I've asked whether there are limits to freedom of speech in online discourse.
 We're experiencing a real-world challenge to this and I'll document the situation in this week's issue.